d-darwin/darwin-vue-ui/README.md

 ### What is it?
 It's lightweight and performant UI Library for Vue 3.

 🚧 DISCLAIMER: Under construction.
-Don't use in production until release.
+Not even close to alpha.
+So please, don't use in production.

 ### Key features
 - Design tokens represented as SCSS variables, CSS custom properties and exported as JS variables, so you can redefine design tokens either on build time or in runtime.
-- Components created by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/) methodology, so you can go along with it in creating and maintaining your Design System.
+- Components created by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/) methodology, so you can go along with it creating and maintaining your Design System.
 - Container components presented to define presentation of their children.
 - Developer components presented to help developers do their job.
 - Icon set agnostic.